 However, spectrophotometric stability is not a design goal of either the instrument or the NExScI data reduction pipeline, and so proposers will likely need to perform their own spectrophotometric data reduction using raw data products, request spectrophotometric standards to calibrate the instrument, and determine the stability of the system on their own.
 Note that proposers would need to include the time required to obtain nonstandard calibration observations in their instrument time request.

 3. What operational modes are available in 2020B?

 The standard operational mode will be the HR (high resolution) mode with simultaneous etalon light in the calibration fiber.
 The etalon is referenced to the laser frequency comb at the beginning and end of each night.

 Users may request no simultaneous calibration light be present during exposures, but may not otherwise specify the brightness of the calibration light, which will be set by the instrument operator so as to not overwhelm the expected amount of light from the science fiber.

 The instrument team anticipates that the HE fiber will have roughly twice the throughput of the HR fiber under typical conditions, and have roughly half the spectral resolution.

 The exposure meter operations have not been finalized, but will be determined by the brightness of the target and optimized to deliver precise barycentric corrections.
-For bright targets, the instrument team anticipates that it will deliver 1D spectra of all fibers at ~1 Hz time sampling at R~100 at moderate SNR, but cannot be more specific at this time.
+It will deliver 1D spectra of all five fibers at ~1 Hz time sampling at R~100 at moderate SNR, but cannot be more specific at this time.
 No special requests on its operations will be available for 2020B.

 4. I’d like to observe a binary system.
 Where is the sky fiber with respect to the science fiber, and can I rotate the field to keep it off of the binary companion?
 How close can the binary be before spectral contamination in the science fiber becomes an issue?
 At what separation and contrast will binary stars detrimentally affect guiding performance?